mohofar/Lung-cancer/FL_LUNA16_detection/Readme.md

-A federated learning implimentation on LUNA16 dataset for detection of nodules using keras
+A federated learning implementation on LUNA16 dataset for detection of nodules using keras